justinhartman/justinhartman.github.io/_pages/personal/kitchen-sink.md

 ### New Post

-Default command which creates a post in the `_posts/` folder but tagged with the `/life/` collection as this is now my default category/collection.
+Default command which creates a post in the `_posts/` folder but tagged with the `/life/` collection as this is now my default collection.

 ```bash
 $ octop new post "Post Title"